aranasoft/todo-azurewebsites/README.md

     ```dos
     echo 1.
 Restore NuGet packages
     echo 2.
 Build to the temporary path
     echo 3.
-KuduSync
+Select node version
     echo 4.
-Select node version
+Install npm packages
     ```

-    > Yes there are more below select node version, you should update those too
+    > Yes there are more below install npm packages, you should update those too

 1. Make sure NuGet is available for local build